M. V. Narasimha Rao: Cricket career

-He was picked to play against West Indies in 1978–79, but after two tests he was dropped.
+He was picked to play for India against West Indies in 1978–79, but after two tests he was dropped.
 He was again brought back the following season for the series against Kim Hughes' Australian team, but again discarded after two Tests.
-In the 5th test against Australia at Eden Gardens, he played a crucial role in saving India from an imminent defeat.
+In the 5th test against Australia at Eden Gardens, he played a crucial role in saving India from imminent defeat.
 India required 247 to win on the last day and at one point was struggling with 4 wickets down for 123.
-Four key batsmen - Gavaskar, Vengsarkar, Vishwanath and Chetan Chauhan were already back in the pavilion when Narasimha Rao provided a match saving partnership with Yashpal Sharma who scored an unbeaten 85.
+Four key batsmen - Gavaskar, Vengsarkar, Vishwanath and Chetan Chauhan were already back in the pavilion when Narasimha Rao provided a match-saving partnership with Yashpal Sharma who scored an unbeaten 85.
 India ended up with a score of 200 for 4 to draw the Test.
 This was the last Test match played by Narasimha Rao.

-As an alert close in fielder, however he did well in picking up eight catches.
-In first class cricket his record was very impressive - 4124 runs (avg 47.40) and 218 wickets (avg 24.20).
+As an alert close-in fielder, however he did well in picking up eight catches.

+Rao captained Hyderabad in Ranji Trophy from 1977-78 to 1987-88.
+In the 1984-85 season, he scored his career best 160* against Kerala.
+A failure to win this match due to a delayed declaration was a factor in Hyderabad failing to qualify from the South Zone.
+Vivek Jaisimha replaced him as captain for 1985-86 but Hyderabad once again failed to qualify.
+Back as captain in 1986-87, Rao captained Hyderabad to the Ranji title for the second time in their history.

+In first class cricket Rao scored 4,124 runs (avg 47.40) and took 218 wickets (avg 24.20).